tianheg/read/src/eloquent-javascript.md

 > short-circuit evaluation:
 >
 > The part to their right is evaluated only when necessary.
-In the case of true || X, no matter what X is—even if it’s a piece of program that does something terrible—the result will be true, and X is never evaluated.
+In the case of true || X, no matter what X is—even if it's a piece of program that does something terrible—the result will be true, and X is never evaluated.
 The same goes for false && X, which is false and will ignore X.

 ### Summary